 The amount of child support payable under the Federal Child Support Guidelines is determined by looking at both party’s incomes and the parenting arrangements, formerly referred to as custody of the child.
 Typically, child custody attorneys simply need to rely on pay stubs or income tax returns to determine one’s annual income.
 However, if one party is self employed or part of a corporation, then determining income can be much more complex.
 This is why it is important to have legal representation assist you to ensure that the correct amount of child support is being calculated in order to meet the children’s financial needs.

 A Lawyer Can Ensure Your Arrangements Will be Legally Binding

 If you and your ex are amicable and able to reach an agreement on your own with respect to custody of the child, decision making responsibilities, child support, spousal support and all other issues you can put these arrangements into what is know as a Separation Agreement.
 However, in Alberta, each party must receive independent legal advice when signing a Separation Agreement.
 As such, it is a good idea to have a child custody attorney review the Separation Agreement to ensure it is legally binding prior to signing.

 Enforcing Child Support If One Party Refuses to Pay

 If one party refuses to pay child support you have some options on how to proceed with enforcing the payment.
 To begin, ensure that your child support arrangements are put into a court order.
 A child custody attorney can assist with drafting an Order and having same filed with the court.
-Once the Order is signed by a Justice and filed, if the other party continues to evade their child support obligations then they are considered to be in contempt of the court order.
+Once the Order is signed by a Justice or Judge and filed, if the other party continues to evade their child support obligations then they are considered to be in contempt of the court order.
 You can also register your court Order through the Maintenance Enforcement Program (“MEP”) which have the authority to garnish wages directly from the non-payors pay cheque or suspend their license.